precimed/mixer/README.md

 The results will be saved ``<out_file>.json`` file.

 The above parameters imply that the model is fitted on HapMap3 SNPs, as specified by ``extract='w_hm3.justrs'``.
-To  test fitted  parameters on the entire set of SNPs one may change parameters as follows:
+To produce QQ plots on the entire set of SNPs one may change parameters as follows:
 ```
 DO_FIT_UGMG=0; kmax=100; extract='';
 init_from_params_file='SSGAC_EDU_2018_no23andMe_noMHC.fit.params.mat'